Antipode-SOSP23/antipode-post-notification/README.md

     - Select pre-created Security group: `antipode-mq`
     - Disable maintenance
 3. Double check that you CAN access the public broker management dashboard
-4. Go the the PRIMARY (writer) zone and edit the created configuration by uncommeting the networkConnectors blocks and replace with this (change the uris as needed):
+4. Go the the PRIMARY (writer) zone and edit the created configuration by uncommenting the networkConnectors blocks and replace with this (change the uris as needed):
     ref: https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-creating-configuring-network-of-brokers.html
     ```xml
     <networkConnectors>